Fees & FAQs

 About my fee

 Counselling services are not currently eligible for Medicare rebates.
-While there is ongoing advocacy to expand rebate accessibility, I aim to keep my fees accessible to help reduce barriers to support.
+While there is ongoing advocacy to expand rebate access, I aim to keep my fees accessible to help reduce barriers to support.

 • No referral is required.
 You’re welcome to book directly.